 This is how the world works in the age of 24/7 news cycles.
 Whether the subject is Britney Spears, Michael Jordan or Sarah Palin, we inevitably raise stars to mythic levels, out of all reasonable proportions.
 Then we knock them down.

-Some analysts have suggested that Gibson knew more about the Bush Doctrine than the vice-presidential candidate. ...
+Specifically, Palin seemed to have little idea about the Bush Doctrine, in which the U.S must spread democracy around the world to halt terrorist acts.
+When Gibson put it to her and asked if she agreed with the doctrine, she answered, "In what respect, Charlie?Some analysts have suggested that Gibson knew more about the Bush Doctrine than the vice-presidential candidate. ...
 Since we're all clear on the nuances of the Bush Doctrine, we can move on to the Fickle Media Doctrine.
 Now that we've built you up, it's about time for us to knock you down.

 Did you catch Friedman's blunder?
 Here it is: